puzzle/puzzle.opnsense/README.md

 * [Ansible Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/index.html)
 * [Ansible Collection Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html#contributing-to-collections)

+## Security

+For security-related concerns, please see our [Security Policy](SECURITY.md).
+To report a security vulnerability, please follow the instructions in the security policy document.

-## Collection maintenance
+## Collection Maintenance

-If you have questions or need help, feel free to mention them in the proposals.
+### Issue and PR Management

+We aim to respond to all issues and pull requests within one week.
+If you don't receive a response within this timeframe, feel free to ping the thread.

+### Maintenance Team

+This collection is maintained by the team listed in the [CODEOWNERS](CODEOWNERS) file.
+If you're interested in becoming a maintainer, please open an issue to discuss this with the current maintainers.

+### Becoming a Maintainer

 To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://docs.ansible.com/ansible/devel/community/maintainers.html).